pwilmart/PAW_phospho/README.md

 ## Quantitative testing of peptide-centric data

 The above issues are related to identification of phospho peptides and reporting phospho peptide sites.
 Biological experiments involve comparing sample groups to see what phospho peptides are differentially abundant.
 Phospho peptide enrichment proteomics will run headlong into bottom-up quantitative proteomics.
-We need to think through how to summarize phospho peptide quantitative measurements for safer statistical testing.
+We need to think about how to summarize phospho peptide quantitative measurements for safer statistical testing.

 Most quantitative proteomics data is noisy at the measurement level (individual scans) and benefits from averaging measurements (provided you don't average away biological effects).
 Peptides can have multiple charge states, more than one MS2 scan can be acquired from the same peptide, Met residues can be oxidized during sample handling, peptides can be present in more than one fraction (in fractionated samples), peptides can have phospho groups attached to different residues, and peptides can have different numbers of phospho groups.